CocoonIO/cocoon-cloud-doc/docs/webview-engines/webview-plus.md

 * In Android it takes around 20MB to include this webview engine.
 * Only supports Cordova <content src="index.html"/> as content origin for iOS.
 The Content URL setting must point to index.html in your settings.

+### Debugging

+You can debug your applications running in the Webview+ following steps:

+#### Android

+- Follow the instructions to enable remote debugging in your Android device: https://developer.chrome.com/devtools/docs/remote-debugging
+- Open your the Developer App and launch your app using the Webview+
+- Open a Chrome browser and go to chrome://inspect/
+- Click on the app you want to inspect and the Chrome Developer tools should be opened

+#### iOS

+- Connect your iOS device to your Mac computer using the USB cable
+- Go to Settings -> Safari -> Advanced and enable the "Web Inspector"
+- Open you Developer App and launch your app using the Webview+
+- Open A Safari browser and go to the "Develop" menu.
+You should see the connected device there
+- Select the application and the Web Inspector should be opened

 ### When to use it

 For application that target wide range of devices.